-David Kirvalidze brings 24 years of leadership and management experience in agriculture development specifically focused on development policy, value-added agriculture and private sector development.
-In 2000 and 2012, Mr. Kirvalidze served two terms as Minister of Agriculture in Georgia.
-As minister he led efforts in institutional reforms, productivity increase, export growth and attracting significant investment into Georgian agriculture sector and food industry.
-Prior to serving as Georgia’s Minister of Agriculture, Mr. Kirvalidze was elected as a Member of Parliament and served from 1999-2000, where he was responsible for overseeing government practices and legislation.
-He also was engaged at CNFA as a Senior Advisor from 2006-2012, working with the President to advise on new business development and strategic planning.
-With his direct participation CNFA was awarded 8 projects with funding of $95 million.
+Davit Kirvalidze brings 24 years of leadership and management experience in agriculture development specifically focused on development policy, value-added agriculture, and private sector development.
+In 2000 and 2012, Kirvalidze served two terms as Minister of Agriculture in Georgia.
+As minister, he led efforts in institutional reforms, productivity increases, export growth, and attracting significant investment into the Georgian agriculture sector and food industry.
+Prior to serving as Georgia’s Minister of Agriculture, Kirvalidze was elected as a Member of Parliament and served from 1999 to 2000, where he was responsible for overseeing government practices and legislation.
+He also was engaged at CNFA as a Senior Advisor from 2006 to 2012, working with the president to advise on new business development and strategic planning.
+With his direct participation, CNFA was awarded 15 projects with funding of $120 million.

-Mr. Kirvalidze began his career as a lecturer at the Georgian State Agricultural University and Institute of Environmental Protection, Ecology and Agribusiness in Georgia and has subsequently undertaken significant work in Armenia, Azerbaijan, Russia, Kazakhstan, Kyrgyzstan, Tajikistan, Netherlands, Uzbekistan and the United States.
+Kirvalidze began his career as a lecturer at the Georgian State Agricultural University and Institute of Environmental Protection, Ecology, and Agribusiness in Georgia, and has subsequently undertaken significant work in Armenia, Azerbaijan, Kazakhstan, Kyrgyzstan, the Netherlands, Russia, Tajikistan, the United States, and Uzbekistan.
 He also has practical experience as a farmer.

-Mr. Kirvalidze holds a Doctor of Philosophy in Agricultural Sciences from Georgian State Agricultural University and Moscow State University and also has a degree in Soil Science and Agro-chemistry from Georgian State Agricultural University in Tbilisi.
-He is fluent in Georgian, English and Russian.
+Kirvalidze holds a Doctor of Philosophy in Agricultural Sciences from Georgian State Agricultural University and Moscow State University and has a degree in Soil Science and Agro-chemistry from Georgian State Agricultural University in Tbilisi.
+He is fluent in English, Georgian, and Russian.